Royal Artillery Barracks, Woolwich: Parade ground

 The Crimean War Memorial in front of the parade ground.

 In 1784, the land in front of the south range of the barracks was levelled and laid with gravel to form a parade ground.
 In 1862 a war memorial was 'erected by their comrades to the memory of the Officers, Non-Commissioned Officers and Men of the Royal Regiment of Artillery who fell during the Crimean War in the years 1854, 1855, 1856.
 Designed by John Bell, the memorial is topped by a large bronze figure of Liberty distributing wreaths from a basket.

-For many years the 17.75-ton Bhurtpore gun, captured by Field Marshall the Viscount Combermere after the 1826 siege of Bhurtpore, stood outside the barracks.
+For many years the 17.75-ton Bhurtpore gun, captured by Field Marshal the Viscount Combermere after the 1826 siege of Bhurtpore, stood outside the barracks.
 A set of four Florentine guns dating from the mid-18th century were likewise a fixture on the southern edge of the parade ground for many years.
 They were all removed to Larkhill in 2007, along with other historic cannons which had stood in front of the barracks.

 In 2008, for the benefit of the public duties units moving to the barracks, the central part of the parade ground was extended so as to assume the same dimensions as Horse Guards Parade.